QinshuangCoolWei/SCN/README.md

 3node_simp_case.xlsx: the dataset for the 3-node, 2-edge, and 3-item case. <br/>
 simp_case.xlsx: the dataset for the 7-node, 8-edge, and 6-item case. <br/>
 food_data_2.xlsx: the dataset for the 15-node, 20-edge, and 9-item case. <br/>

+Results:<br/>
+results_3node: all mentioned results for the 3-node SCN. <br/>
+results_simp: all mentioned results for the 7-node SCN. <br/>
+results_food: all mentioned results for the 15-node SCN. <br/>
+plots: all produced plots in the paper. <br/>